goabstract/abstract-sdk/docs/abstract-api.md

 ## Pages

-A page is a container for layers, often a file will have several pages to organize design work.
+A page is a container for layers.
+A file will often have several pages to organize design work.

 ### The page object